A cosmopolitan, lively, welcoming, elegant, and modern city with a distinct cultural heritage

 La Concha is the most beautiful and famous urban beach in San Sebastian.
 On one side of the bay, you will find the Urgull mountain, next to the harbour and the city hall, and on the other side of the shell, you will find the Igueldo mountain.
 There are, however, two other beaches in the city: Ondarreta and Zurriola.
 Zurriola is also popular with surfers.

 San Sebastián is also famous for its pintxos.
 And the best place to go to try some of them is the Parte Vieja (Old Part).
 This charming old city centre is famous for having the highest concentration of bars in the world.
 Recently the city has gained significant press for its cuisine.
 The city alone has 18 Michelin stars spread across 11 restaurants.
 Every September, San Sebastián becomes a movie place, International celebrities arrive daily during the International Film Festival.

-Vitoria-Gasteiz, is the capital of the Basque Country, is a green city with a lot of natural areas called “El Anillo Verde” and a just short distance from Rioja Alavesa, a world-class wine tourism area.
+Vitoria-Gasteiz, the capital of the Basque Country, is a green city with a lot of natural areas called “El Anillo Verde” and is just a short distance from Rioja Alavesa, a world-class wine tourism area.